Five Ways to Mindfully Let Go of Hurtful Thoughts

 Talk to your thought in a kind and compassionate way

 Hurtful thoughts do not always mean to be hurtful.
 Sometimes, in their own misguided way, hurtful thoughts are actually aimed at protecting us.
 When I used to criticise myself for my public speaking skills, it wasn't just because my thoughts wanted to hurt me.
 They wanted me to not speak in public so I wouldn't make a fool of myself or say the wrong thing!
 In their own way, my thoughts were trying to look after me.

 So, the next time you notice a hurtful thought, say thank you!
 Tell that thought you appreciate its efforts in looking out for you and gently remind it “you've got this!”

 This technique helps remind me that my thought is just that - a thought.
 Not necessarily true, not necessarily important, not necessarily meaningful.
 I picture my thought out of my mind (for example, across the room or in the sky) or write my thought down on paper.
 I separate myself from my thought and can then look and analyse it more objectively.

 Breathe and move forward

 Take a few deep breaths, paying attention to the journey of the air moving in and out of your body.
-I've written about breathing techniques here and spoken about them on the podcast here, if you would like some more ideas for ways you can use your breath to be more mindful!
+You can check out some of my favourite breathing techniques in episode 13 of The Mindful Kind if you would like some more ideas for ways you can use your breath to be more mindful!